nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 > What I am most nervous about in ERSP.

 I'm nervous about not being able to contribute to the research project as well as my teammates.
 I definitely will not lack in effort and determination, but my wish is to be a reliable and active team member that is able to contribute to the project in many different ways.
 I will be sure to stay motivated this quarter and prepare myself by learning the related skills and attend CS 165B as recommended.

+*Log Reflection*

+I was impressed by how organized and detailed the logs were.
+Tony and Jacqueline both used Github for their research logs, so their format looked very similar.
+Tony used more checkmarks where as Jacqueline used more bullet points.
+Miranda used google sites so she is able to make her headers, subheaders, and parts look more distinct and thus easier to read.
+I think the logs are useful for researchers to keep track of their progress especially when you set weekly goals and keep track of your accomplishments.
+The detailed logs are helpful for the researcher to look back on but also educational for others who read the journal to see and understand what happened throughout the 10 weeks.
+It's impressive to see how they accomplish their goals each week, and set higher goals for the next week each time.